DeV-PrasiddhA/InternPe/README.md

 A regression-based machine learning project that estimates the market value of cars using various vehicle attributes.

+### 3. IPL score Prediction

+A machine learning project that predicts the likelihood of a team winning an IPL match based on past records.

 ---

 ## Repository Structure